What is a Keto Diet and How Ketones are Produced?

 Excessive Amount of Salt

-While Sodium is a crucial mineral that the human body requires to function, too much amount can lead to high blood pressure.
+While Sodium is a crucial mineral that the human body requires for functioning, too much can lead to high blood pressure.
 Sodium intimately works with potassium to balance the fluid and blood volume in the body.
 The imbalanced ratio of Sodium to Potassium leads to high blood pressure.

 Stress

-Under stress, human’s sympathetic nervous system, which is also known as “fight or flight” response is activated.
+The “fight or flight” reflex, sometimes referred to as the sympathetic nervous system, is triggered in humans when they are under stress.
 Stress turns on the sympathetic nervous system, which increases the blood pressure.

 High Levels of Insulin